It was a three-member committee headed by Harcourt Butler.

 The main purpose of the committee was to examine the relations between the native states and the British throne.

 Recommendations of Butler Commission:

-The viceroy was made the Crown’s agent in dealing with states.
+The Viceroy was the representative of the Crown in the relations with states.

-The committee submitted its report in 1929, which was subsequently endorsed by the Simon Commission.
+The committee submitted its 1929 report, which the Simon Commission subsequently endorsed.